Virtual Classes of Character Stacks: Constructing the stacky TQFT

 \begin{remark} This is an improvement with respect to (\ref{eq:representation_variety_from_TQFT}), since there are no extra factors $[G/G]^g$ to remove. \end{remark}

-Hence, in order to compute the virtual class of the character stack, it suffices to do the computations with the practical maps $\tilde{\Theta}$ and $\tilde{\mu}$ instead of the maps of the TQFT itself.
+Hence, in order to compute the virtual class of the character stack, it suffices to do the computations with the practical map $\tilde{\Theta}$.
+For this reason, in the upcoming sections, we will write